SyedMSaadBukhari/tictactoe/README.md

 - **Game History**: Automatic logging of all game moves and results
 - **Multiple Sessions**: Play multiple games in sequence
 - **Win Detection**: Automatic detection of winning moves and draws
-- **Structured Logs**: Each game's log stored in a separate directory
+- **Structured Logs**: Each game's log is stored in a separate directory

 ## Requirements